-Process Management Guide Axiom Software Version 2019.1
+Process Management Guide Axiom Software Version 2019.4

-Kaufman Hall® is a trademark of Kaufman, Hall & Associates, LLC.
-Microsoft®, Excel®, Windows®, and SQL Server® are trademarks of Microsoft Corporation in the United States and/or other countries.
-All other trademarks are the property of their respective owners.
+Kaufman Hall is a trademark of Kaufman, Hall & Associates, LLC.
+Microsoft, Excel, Windows, SQL Server, Azure, and Power BI are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.
 This document is Kaufman, Hall & Associates, LLC Confidential Information.
 This document may not be distributed, copied, photocopied, reproduced, translated, or reduced to any electronic medium or machine-readable format without the express written consent of Kaufman, Hall & Associates, LLC.
 Copyright © 2019 Kaufman, Hall & Associates, LLC.
 All rights reserved.
-Updated: 3/26/2019 Kaufman Hall 10 S. Wacker, Suite 3375 Chicago, Illinois 60606 847.441.8780 www.kaufmanhall.com
+Updated: 12/11/2019 Kaufman Hall 10 S. Wacker, Suite 3375 Chicago, Illinois 60606 847.441.8780 www.kaufmanhall.com